-The MBMS-Time-To-Data-Transfer AVP (AVP code 911) is of type Unsigned32.
+The MBMS-Time-To-Data-Transfer AVP (AVP code 911) is of type OctetString.
+Its length is one octet.
 It indicates the expected time between reception of the MBMS Session Start (RAR(Start) command) and the commencement of the MBMS Data flow.
-The time is indicated in seconds.
+The coding is specified as per the Time to MBMS Data Transfer Value Part Coding of the Time to MBMS Data Transfer IE in 3GPP TS 48.018 [70].

-17.7.15 MBMS-Session-Identity-Repetition-Number AVP
+17.7.15 MBMS-Session-Repetition-Number AVP

-The MBMS-Session-Identity-Repetition-Number AVP (AVP code 912) is of type Unsigned32.
-It contains the session identity repetition number of the MBMS transmission session on the Gmb interface.
-When the optional MBMS-Session-Identity AVP is included in the MBMS Session Start RAR (Start) command by the BM-SC, the BM-SC shall also provide the corresponding MBMS-Session-Identity-Repetition-Number AVP.
+The MBMS-Session-Repetition-Number AVP (AVP code 912) is of type OctetString with a length of one octet.
+It contains the session repetition number of the MBMS transmission session on the Gmb interface.
+The value 0 indicates the first transmission of a session.
+The values 1 to 255 represents the retransmission sequence number of a session.
+When the optional MBMS-Session-Identity AVP is included in the MBMS Session Start RAR (Start) command by the BM-SC, the BM-SC shall also provide the corresponding MBMS-Session-Repetition-Number AVP, and vice versa.